Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: conformal supergravity

 \textbf{Chiral representation}

-Analogously to the Maxwell theory, the action \eqref{eq: Weyl action 0} admits a chiral representation.
+Analogously to the super Maxwell theory action, the action \eqref{eq: Weyl action 0} admits a chiral representation.
 Using $\mathcal{H}^{--}_{(\alpha\beta)}$ one can construct the gauge-invariant supertensor

-Its gauge invariance is a consequence of the half-analyticity condition.
-In components, this supertensor contains the linearized Weyl tensor
+which is gauge invariant, thanks to the half-analyticity condition.
+Being written in terms of components, this supertensor contains the linearized Weyl tensor

-Therefore we can identify $\mathcal{W}_{(\alpha\beta)} $ with the linearized $\mathcal{N}=2$ super Weyl tensor (its holomorphic part).
-The relation between this supertensor and the super Weyl tensor in the standard superspace $\mathbb{R}^{4+2|8}$ will be established in the Appendix \ref{Appendix}, after imposing a harmonic-independent gauge.
+So we can identify $\mathcal{W}_{(\alpha\beta)} $ with the holomorphic part of the linearized $\mathcal{N}=2$ super Weyl tensor.
+The relation between this supertensor and the super Weyl tensor defined in the standard superspace $\mathbb{R}^{4+2|8}$ will be established in Appendix \ref{Appendix}, after imposing a harmonic-independent gauge.